 Excellence – instilling a desire to give our best effort for the glory of God.

 As part of INSPIRE, students strive to put our Christian values first.
 Spiritual growth is the ultimate goal, and integrity is a foundational principle.

 Nutrition and health are also emphasized.
 Students learn about healthy eating and the components of fitness.
 They learn to implement fitness goals, fitness plans, and a healthy diet both in class and in their daily lives.
 Specific sport skills are also a focus, and the skills build with each grade level.

 The library, or Collaboratory, is a hotspot of The Covenant School!
-Pre-Kindergarteners through Fourth Graders have designated library time each week.
+PreKindergarteners through fourth graders have designated library time each week.
 Younger students enjoy story time while older students participate in author studies and learn research skills.
-All students may check out books from The Covenant School’s vast library collection.
+All students may check out books from The Covenant School’s ever-growing library collection.

 Outside of library class, students come to the Collaboratory to create and tinker with various educational materials including modular robots, advanced circuitry, and coding bots.
 Weekly STEAM (Science Technology Engineering Art Math) challenges encourage higher order thinking and collaboration among students.
-Students can spend extended time in the Collaboratory before school, or after school during Maker’s Club or as part of the TCS Lego Robotics team.
+Students can spend extended time in the Collaboratory before school or after school during Maker’s Club.